Local housing allowance

 To meet this qualifying condition, the claimant needs to be able to demonstrate that:

-- Care has been arranged
+- care has been arranged

-- Middle or higher rate care component of Disability Living Allowance (DLA)
+- middle or higher rate care component of Disability Living Allowance (DLA)

 - Attendance Allowance (AA)

-- The daily living component of Personal Independence Payment (PIP); or
+- the daily living component of Personal Independence Payment (PIP)

-- The Armed Forces Independence Payment (AFIP).
+- the Armed Forces Independence Payment (AFIP)

 Couple unable to share because of a disability

-To meet the qualifying conditions, the Local Authority will first need to make an assessment on whether an individual cannot reasonably share a bedroom with the other member of the couple because of his or her disability.
+To meet the qualifying conditions, the Local Authority will first need to make an assessment on whether an individual can't reasonably share a bedroom with the other member of the couple because of his or her disability.

 The further qualifying condition is that one member of the couple is in receipt of:

-- The middle or higher rate care component of DLA
+- the middle or higher rate care component of DLA

-- The daily living component of PIP; or
+- the daily living component of PIP

 - AFIP